 Ski areas in Minnesota usually open around mid-November, depending on the weather.
 Occasionally, it will be cold enough to snow or to make artificial snow by the end of October, but sometimes it stays too warm until around Thanksgiving.
 Opportunities to ski and snowboard in Minnesota abound and usually last through March.
-All of the below are within a reasonable drive from the Twin Cities.
+These areas are all within a reasonable drive from the Twin Cities.

 Hyland Ski and Snowboard Area is the closest to Minneapolis and St. Paul in Bloomington, just west of the Mall of America.
 It's right in the Twin Cities metropolitan area so it gets busy.
 The Ski and Snowboard area is part of the larger Hyland Lake Park Reserve, which offers downhill skiing and snowboarding, cross-country skiing, snowshoe trails, and a Nordic ski jumping complex.
 This is a good spot for beginners or for freshening up skills.

 This resort in Burnsville, about 30 minutes' drive south from Minneapolis or St. Paul, offers skiing, snowboarding, and snow tubing.
 Buck Hill is most famous for its ski racing teams and has produced Olympic medalists like Lyndsay Von and World Cup champions like Kristina Kozick.
 Winter tubing parties can be customized for private parties for 40 or more.